barnabymorgan/DataPipeline/README.md

 - Also don't forget to include code snippets and screenshots of the system you are building, it gives proof as well as it being an easy way to evidence your experience!

-# Milestone 8: Batch Processing - Orchestrate the batch processing using Airflow
+# Milestone 7: Batch Processing - Orchestrate the batch processing using Airflow

+- Continue this process for every milestone, making sure to display clear understanding of each task and the concepts behind them as well as understanding of the technologies used.

+- Also don't forget to include code snippets and screenshots of the system you are building, it gives proof as well as it being an easy way to evidence your experience!

+# Milestone 8: Batch Processing - Monitoring

 - Continue this process for every milestone, making sure to display clear understanding of each task and the concepts behind them as well as understanding of the technologies used.